 Being in a calorie deficit sucks.
-It’s much better and more enjoyable to be over with it as quickly as possible, so that you can rock an awesome physique sooner rather than later.
+It’s much better and more enjoyable to be over with it as quickly as possible, so that you can rock an awesome and aesthetic physique sooner rather than later.
 And/or go back to making gains again, this time at a lower body fat percentage.

 So, let’s look at…

 How to Set Up an Optimal Calorie Deficit for Fat Loss